MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-add-qna.md

             this.qnaMaker = new QnAMaker(configuration, qnaOptions);
    ```

-1. Finally, update your your `onMessage` function to query your knowledge bases for an answer.
+1. Finally, update your `onMessage` function to query your knowledge bases for an answer.
 Pass each user input to your QnA Maker knowledge base, and return the first QnA Maker response back to the user.

     **bot.js**